- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 - RHEL for SAP HANA (no longer sold)

 One of these subscriptions for each cluster node is required in order for Red Hat to assist with RHEL High Availability management of SAP HANA.

-Supported platforms for SAP HANA on RHEL High Availability: Red Hat support for its software supporting the SAP HANA solution stack - including RHEL High Availability and its resource-agents for SAP software - largely follows the policies laid out for RHEL High Availability and RHEL:
+Supported platforms for SAP HANA on RHEL High Availability: Red Hat support for its software supporting the SAP HANA solution stack for Scale-Up/Scale-Out System Replication environments including RHEL High Availability and its resource-agents for SAP software - largely follows the policies laid out for RHEL High Availability and RHEL:

 - Support policies for RHEL High Availability clusters

 - How do I verify if a particular Red Hat Enterprise Linux version is supported on my hardware?